Ladoga ringed seal

-The Ladoga ringed seal (Ладожская нерпа; Pusa hispida ladogensis), is a freshwater subspecies of the ringed seal (Pusa hispida) which are found entirely in Lake Ladoga in northwestern Russia.
-The subspecies evolved during the last ice age, about 11,000 years ago.
-As the glaciers retreated and water levels changed, the Baltic ringed seal (including Ladoga seals) was trapped in freshwater lakes and separated from the Arctic ringed seal.
+The Ladoga ringed seal (Ладожская нерпа; Pusa hispida ladogensis) is a freshwater subspecies of the ringed seal (Pusa hispida) found entirely in Lake Ladoga in northwestern Russia.
+This pinniped was isolated in freshwater lakes and separated from the Arctic ringed seal as a result of the isostatic rebound of the region following the end of the Weichselian Glaciation.

 It is related to the even smaller population of Saimaa ringed seals in Lake Saimaa, a lake that flows into Ladoga through the Vuoksi River.

 Appearance

 The adult Ladoga seal grows to about 150 cm in length and weighs approximately 60–70 kg.
 Pups are approximately 50–60 cm at birth and weigh approximately 4–5 kg.
 There are four variations of coats.
 About 47% of Ladoga seals have a dark brown coat with lighter ring shaped patterns, 29% have a dark brown coat with lighter vein-like patterns, and 17% have a light brown coat with a dark dorsal belt as well as faint rings and spots.
 The coats of the remaining 7% are not described by Popov.
 Annual molting takes place from April through June.